6 Totally Free Home Exercise Programs To Use With Your Patients

 No matter what country you live in, the UK National Health Service (NHS) Health and Fitness page has many great free home exercise programs.

-The NHS also has many other informational pages discussing stretching, walking, and specific exercise programs for wheelchair-bound individuals with new or prior disabilities.
+Along with a variety of exercises like sitting, strength, balance and flexibility exercises, the NHS also has many other informational pages discussing stretching, walking, and specific exercise programs for wheelchair-bound individuals with new or prior disabilities.

 The Livestrong Foundation also has quite a bit of free information on occupational therapy exercises for various conditions, including, but not limited, to stroke, diabetes, cardiac conditions, and arthritis.